jenskeiner/lintr/docs/project_plan.md

 - [x] 1.8 Add true end-to-end tests for real CLI operations.
   - [x] 1.8.1: Add parameterizable fixture to mock configuration for e2e CLI tests.
   - [x] 1.8.2: Add parameterizable fixture to mock GitHub API responses for e2e CLI tests.
-  - [x] 1.8.3: Improve test to verify listing of rules (`repolint --list rules`) to verify output comprehensively.
+  - [x] 1.8.3: Improve test to verify listing of rules (`lintr --list rules`) to verify output comprehensively.
-  - [x] 1.8.4: Improve test to verify listing of rule-sets (`repolint --list rule-sets`) to verify output comprehensively.
+  - [x] 1.8.4: Improve test to verify listing of rule-sets (`lintr --list rule-sets`) to verify output comprehensively.
 - [] 1.9: Create initial rules.
   - [x] 1.9.1: Create a rule that checks if a default branch exists.
   - [x] 1.9.2: Create a rule that checks if the setting "Whether to require contributors to sign off on web-based commits" is enabled (web_commit_signoff_required).